Pemacope/Assessment_3/README.md

-# COVID Daily Breifing App
+# COVID Daily Briefing App

 ### Introduction
-This alarm clock allows users to access information on the weather and current Covid-19 infection rates in their local area, as well as the top news headlines in the UK.
-It provides an easy and efficient way to stay up to date with the constantly-changing Covid-19 situation and keeps users informed and aware of the infection rates in their local area by displaying scheduled notification updates.
+This daily briefing alarm clock provides the user with easy access to the latest information on covid infection rates and weather in their local area, as well as the top UK headlines.
 ### App Features
 - Finds the location of the user to provide updates for their local area.
-- Provides weather, news, and Covid-19 infection rate updates.
+- Provides Covid-19 infection rate, news and weather updates.
-- The user can schedule and cancel alarms at any chosen time.
+- The user has the capability of scheduling and canceling alarms at any chosen time.
-- The notifications are updated every hour to efficiently track the events.
+- The data is updated every hour to ensure the user receives recent and up to date information.
-- The announcement alarms use text-to-speech voice announcements and silent notifications are displayed.
+- The alarm clock utilizes text-to-speech voice announcements for immediate notificatinos and displays silent notifications.

 ### Prerequisites
   - Python 3.7+ (I am using version 3.9)
   - An IDE or texteditor (ex.
-Pycharm or Sublime)
+Pycharm or Idle)
   - [Weather] and [news] API keys
-  - Stable internet connection and some programming knowledge:)
+  - Stable internet connection

 ### Installation
 > Packages in the requirement.txt file need to be installed first using pip: